morrowind-modding/tes3cs-manual/content/actors/dialogue/index.md

 You can edit the text of each response in the large text window or, if the response is only a few characters, you can double-click in the Info/Response window and edit the text there.
 If you cut \& paste text into the editor, you should use the large text window, since the info/response window has a limit to the number of characters it can display.
 The large text window will let you enter up to 512 characters per response.

 Some game data can be displayed in dialogue.
-For a list of these, see [Text Defines](<TextDefines.md>).
+For a list of these, see [[text-defines|Text Defines]].

 ## Speaker Condition